ideaportriga/nexus-bridge/examples/ANGULAR Examples/SR Form Applet/README.md

 Requirements: this example requires access to icons and fonts stored on https://fonts.googleapis.com/

 This is not an example of implementation that can be used on production.
 It is intentionally kept straightforward.
-The demo example was tested with 16.0 ENU.

 ![result](images/form-demo.png)

 1. Make a clean [Nexus Bridge Setup](/../wikis/Setup Nexus Bridge) if you haven't done it before.
 1. Import SIF files in `siebel/sif/*` into the Siebel Tools.
 1. Add the `Nexus Angular Demo Screen` to your application:
-      * Findout your Siebel Application Name in application `.cfg` file or by logging in and typing `SiebelApp.S_App.GetAppName()` in Chrome Developer Tools console.
+      * Find out your Siebel Application Name in application `.cfg` file or by logging in and typing `SiebelApp.S_App.GetAppName()` in Chrome Developer Tools console.
-      * Use Siebel Tools and add `Nexus Angular Demo Screen` under `Application > Screen Menu Item` for your Siebel Application Name
+      * Use the Siebel Tools and add `Nexus Angular Demo Screen` under `Application > Screen Menu Item` for your Siebel Application Name.
-      * Also add `Nexus Angular Demo Screen`(with `Nexus Angular Demo` value for `Text - String Override` property) under `Application > Page Tab` for your Siebel Application Name
+      * Also add `Nexus Angular Demo Screen`(with `Nexus Angular Demo` value for `Text - String Override` property) under `Application > Page Tab` for your Siebel Application Name.
 1. Compile(Siebel IP16 and earlier) or Deliver(Siebel IP17+) following objects:
     * `Nexus Angular Demo` project
     * Application object, that you've updated above.